 As we found during our year living in India, living and working in a new country is a great way to travel more.
 This month’s interview comes from a British family who emigrated to Kuala Lumpur last year and is taking advantage of all the Asian travel possible on their doorstep.
-But their favourite destination is just a two hour journey from their new home.
+But their favourite Asia destination for family travel is just a two hour journey from their new home.
 I’ll let Kirsty from worldforagirl.com tell you more about visiting Melaka with kids.

 1. Tell us a bit about yourselves.
 Where are you from and how often do you travel as a family?
 How old are your children?